-The State recently hired (3) new staff to provide HCBS Case Management and one additional Basic Care Case Manager to help keep up with the demand for services.
+The State recently hired three (3) new staff to provide HCBS Case Management and one additional Basic Care Case Manager to help keep up with the demand for services.
 The State will continue to monitor the weighted caseloads of HCBS Case Managers and continues to discuss strategies to help staff manage their busy workload.

-There were 2,147 Medicaid eligible individuals who received services in a skilled nursing facility in October of 2024.
-An 11% decrease since 2023.
+There were 2,135 Medicaid eligible individuals who received services in a skilled nursing facility in January of 2025.
+An 12% decrease since 2022 when there were 2,438 TPMs served in a SNF.
 This number includes all Medicaid eligible individuals who were approved for a short or long-term stay.
-Individuals who receive care in a skilled nursing facility for less than 90 days are not technically considered a Target Population Member under the Settlement Agreement, but they are all at risk of a long-term placement which is 90 or more days.
+Individuals who receive care in a Skilled Nursing Facility for less than 90 days are not technically considered a Target Population Member under the Settlement Agreement, but they are all at risk of a long-term placement which is 90 or more days.

-TPMS WHO TRANSITIONED TO AN INTEGRATED SETTING

-TPMs TRANSITIONED IN QUARTERS 1 - 4 OF 2024
+TPMS WHO TRANSITIONED TO AN INTEGRATED SETTING 16 TPMs TRANSITIONED IN QUARTER 1 OF 2025 ANNUAL COMPARISON DATA 2024 - 139 2023 - 118 2022 - 121 2021 - 91

-ANNUAL COMPARISON DATA

-In the fourth quarter of 2024, 25 TPMs have moved back to the community for a total of 139 TPMs in all four quarters.
-This represents a 17.8% increase over 2023.
+In the first quarter of 2025, 16 TPMs have moved back to the community.
 The US DOJ SA requires that TPMs be transitioned within 120 days of requesting transition support services.
-In the fourth quarter, seventeen (17) or sixty-eight 68% of the 25 TPMs were transitioned within that time frame.
-In all of 2024, 139 out of 218 (64%) TPMs transitioned within the required timeframe.
 Some transitions take more time because there are significant barriers that must be overcome before a TPM is ready to move to the community.
 The State staffs transitions that have been pending for 90 or more days with transition team members i.e., Transition Coordinator, HCBS Case Manager and the Housing Facilitator, to ensure that all steps are taken to allow for a safe and efficient move back to the community.